Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 &nbsp;&nbsp;&nbsp;a.
 Use filtering when creating requests; <br/>
 &nbsp;&nbsp;&nbsp;b.
 Use closure-queries for a more advanced search.

-Let's dive deeper into each approach to better understand the benefits and limitations:
+Let's dive deeper into each approach to better understand the benefits and limitations.

 #### a.
 Use filtering when creating requests

 To be able to use filtering at its best, it's important to know the structure of an entity.
-In context of Data Exchange,- collections, scenes, assets, relationships, and snapshots are named entities and have the same kernel:
+In context of Data Exchange,- collections, scenes, assets, relationships, and snapshots are the named entities and have the same kernel:

 ```json
 {